rehive/docs/source/includes/_jwt_authentication.md

 }
 ```

-Resends all email verification for an account.
+Resends all email verifications for an account.

 ### Endpoint